SweetDate-Calendar/sd_docs/governance_and_community/index.md

 - [Issue Tracker](#) – report bugs, request features, and track progress
 - [Mailing list or chat (TBD)] – planned for future coordination and planning

-If you're building something on top of Sweet-Date or want to help shape the roadmap, we’d love to hear from you.
+If you're building something on top of SweetDate or want to help shape the roadmap, we’d love to hear from you.